andyatkinson/blog/_posts/2014-01-05-notes-from-the-startup-owners-manual.markdown

 #### Concepts

  * Develop the product for the few, not the many.
- * Find the *earlyvangelists*.
+ * Find the *earlyvangelists* (sic).
 Earlyvangelists are willing to pay for the product.
 The buying process can be tested with the earlyvangelists.
  * Look for people solving the problem with a homegrown solution.
  * After developing the MVP features, delay new features until the MVP features are not attracting new customers.
  * Gather a massive and growing audience efficiently and cost-effectively.